KazaiMazai/SwiftletModel/README.md

     /**
         - Query all available schemas
-        - For each schema query all versions
+        - For each schema query all related versions
         - For each version query all available entities as `fragments` with `updatedAt` within a specific time range
         - For each entity query all related entities' IDs
         - is enough to restore the entire schema and all relations.
     */
     static func fullSchemaQueryFragments(in context: Context) -> QueryList<Self> {
         Schema.queryAll(
-            with: .schemaEntities, .schemaFragments, .ids,
+            with: .entities, .schemaFragments, .ids,
             in: context
         )
     }